 The Best Sunscreen Overall

 While you can find sunscreen tailored to the specific needs of every member of your family, sometimes you might not want to have the hassle of using different sunscreens.
-In that case, Dr. Rhea Phillips, a board-certified dermatologist at U.S. Dermatology Partners of Dallas Preston Center in Dallas, Texas, recommends using EltaMD UV Clear Broad Spectrum SPF 46 sunscreen, which not only provides a high level of protection, but also is designed not to clog pores or cause reactions in people with sensitivities.
+In that case, Dr. Rhea Phillips, a board-certified dermatologist at U.S. Dermatology Partners of Dallas Presbyterian in Dallas, Texas, recommends using EltaMD UV Clear Broad Spectrum SPF 46 sunscreen, which not only provides a high level of protection, but also is designed not to clog pores or cause reactions in people with sensitivities.

 “And, since it’s made with hyaluronic acid, it actually helps keep your skin moisturized and healthy,” Dr. Phillips says.